YuriPadilla/YuriPadilla/README.md

-# Welcome to my GitHub profil.
+# Welcome to my GitHub profil

 Mi name is **Yuri Padilla** and I am originally from Havana, Cuba.
 I studied Industrial Engineering and I have been living in Germany since the end of 2016.